Love, but not as we know it

 situations.

 Real love is not a feeling.
 Feelings are transitory.
 Perhaps that initial rush of love is a feeling, but ongoing sustained love comes from your ‘being’, for want of a better word, not from your feelings.
 The problem is, most of the time the love that comes from our being is obscured by our accumulated emotional pain, the thoughts that take up so, so (SO!) much of our precious energy and attention, and our ideas and beliefs and opinions.
 (You may have noticed the proliferation of ideas, information and opinions I referred to the other day has not correlated with more love in the world.)
-So the Love that is natural to us, the True, Real Love, remains hidden most of the time - except in children.
+So the Love that is natural to us, the 'True', 'Real' Love, the love that doesn't fade away or turn to hate or pain when things go wrong, remains hidden most of the time - except in children.

-True Love is a tricky thing, and it is not at all what we think it is.
-It is not the stuff of Hollywood romances.
-I'm involved in a living romance right now, for example, and it's messy, difficult and sometimes agonizingly painful.
+'True' Love is a tricky thing, and it is not what we think it is.
+The romance I'm involved in is messy, difficult and sometimes agonizingly painful.
 It's also profound, mysterious, impersonal, passionate, delightful, and wonderful despite all the challenges.

 Perhaps the most important thing that can be said about it briefly today is that Love is Unity.
 When you love, really love, a partner, a friend, a family member, a pet, anything, a sports team even, there is a kinship there.
 A commonality.
 A oneness.
 That oneness represents unity, is unity.
 Unity after all comes from ‘unus / uno / un’ (um, pick a language here, I’m bluffing), meaning ‘one’.

-Love is the most important topic in our lives, whether werealize it or not.
-True Love, and specifically coming to know it and master it, is a matter of intelligence, not emotions.
-But we have a hopelessly confused and narrow view of what intelligence is too (we’re so remedial!); so we disregard the essential challenge of addressing Love.
+Love is the most important topic in our lives; it is what we want more than anything, whether we realize it or not.
+True Love, and specifically coming to know it and master it, is a matter of practical intelligence, not emotions, because it involves seeing the need for love, and the obstacles to it, and overcoming those obstacles.
+But we have a hopelessly confused and narrow view of what intelligence is too; so we disregard the essential practical challenge of addressing Love.
 In our ‘intelligence’ our scientists & technology will address basically every other topic in existence, but not that one.